-Bikeshare programs provide short term (by the minute or hour) rentals on demand and have started to include e-bikes.
+Bikeshare programs provide short term (by the minute or hour) bike rentals on demand and now increasingly include e-bikes.

 Subscription programs are similar to lending libraries, but intended for longer periods.
 For one monthly fee the company delivers a bike and provides all necessary adjustments, insurance and repairs.
-There is usually a minimum contract period - such as 6 months - and notice period typically one month.
+There is usually a minimum contract period - such as 6 months - and a notice period for the user to end their subscription - typically one month.

-Check out Legislation to learn the status of bills to develop more incentives for e-bikes and bikes, and to make bicycling safer and more effective.
+Legislation - status of bills to develop more incentives for e-bikes and bikes, and to make bicycling safer and more effective (not currently being updated)

 45% reduction from 2010 levels, 100% by 2050 - ‘Special Report: Global Warming of 1.5°C‘ United Nations Intergovernmental Panel on Climate Change (IPCC), Oct 2018